joshermar/django_blog/README.md

 ## Instructions

-The following instructions were tested using Ubuntu 18.04 using Python 3.6.7.
+The following instructions were tested on Ubuntu 18.04 using Python 3.6.7.

 ### Initial Requirements